pirl-unc/tricking_nextflow_cache/README.md

 </p>

 ## When?
-Hopefully by this point one can appreciate the value of the modified sparse file when it comes to running large scale Nextflow workflows.
-One may also be tempted to apply this hammer to all of the "nails" in their workflows.
-Unfortunately, every rose has its thorn and that proverb applies in this scenario as well.
-Specifically, the timing of this cleaning process is relatively delicate as any downstream processes or workflows that utilize the cleanable intermediate files must be completed prior to cleaning.
-If your workflows do not account for this and prematurely delete the intermediate files, then your downstream processes will fail and you will be stuck re-running a portion of your workflow after debugging the cause.
+Hopefully one can appreciate the value of the sparse file strategy when applied to running large scale Nextflow workflows.
+One may be tempted to use this hammer to all of the "nails" in their workflows.
+Unfortunately, every rose has its thorn.
+Specifically, the timing of intermediate file cleaning is relatively delicate.
+Any downstream processes or workflows that utilize the cleanable intermediate files must be completed prior to cleaning or your workflow will fail due to the prematurely deleted intermediate file.
+User will then be stuck re-running a portion of your workflow after debugging the cause.

 <p align="center">
 <img src=https://user-images.githubusercontent.com/118382/207708286-8e6ff667-71a7-4251-86af-7993cacdec8c.png width=512 height=426/>